 If you get this piece of the contract wrong, you risk significant fines and lawsuits.
 Some countries will even pursue court-ordered reinstatement (yikes).

 A fixed-term employment contract can prove to be a useful tool in global hiring when you have a firm grip on the timetable needed to complete a project.
-In this case, it’s probably not a huge risk.
+In this case, it’s probably not a huge risk, especially when you compare it to something like an indefinite contract.

 But make sure you carefully consider local laws before deciding on a fixed-term contract—unless you want to unwittingly end up with a permanent employee.
 In both the U.K. and Japan, your fixed-term employees automatically join your team for good after four and five years, respectively.